 Yes, all of our clinicians are skilled in treating all types and aspects of aphasia.

 - You say you treat spinal cord injury.
 Can you tell me more about that?

 A speech pathologist’s services may be needed if a patient has suffered a spinal cord injury (SCI).
 A person with a spinal cord injury may have a trach placed for respiratory needs and sometimes a ventilator will support their breathing.
 When someone has a trach, with or without ventilator support, we work to achieve eating/drinking and communication goals.
 Sometimes, these are dual injuries, meaning your loved one suffered a traumatic brain injury (TBI) in addition to a spinal cord injury.
-Overall, we assist the patient by providing cognitive support for learning all the new information he or she needs to be as independent as possible in managing self-cares and daily routines safely.
+Overall, we assist the patient by providing cognitive support for learning all the new information he or she needs to be as independent as possible in managing self-care and daily routines safely.
 This is often an overwhelming experience for patients as there is extensive new learning required after this type of injury.
-We like to be a part of this team, when needed, to help maximize the patient’s success in their program.
+We like to be a part of this team, when needed, to help maximize the patient’s success in their SCI rehabilitation program.